OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/prt.md

 ---
 title: prt
-description: The Potential Returns Tool page provides detailed usage and parameter information for the tool which helps users estimate returns from various cryptocurrencies if they reach a certain price or market cap.
+description: "The Potential Returns Tool page provides detailed usage and parameter" information for the tool which helps users estimate returns from various cryptocurrencies if they reach a certain price or market cap.
 The tool utilizes data from CoinGecko.
 keywords: